 with plastic wrap and refrigerate.
 The puddings can be made a day or two ahead

 of serving.
-Garnish each pudding with a large dollop of softly whipped cream.
+If desired, garnish each pudding with a large dollop of softly whipped cream

 Makes about 6 servings.